The Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) Dataset -- Part I: Dataset Description and Applications: Data usage for research possibilities

 \subsection{Network traffic analysis}

+The presented dataset contains trajectories at the network level, covering both an urban network and its connected freeway.
+It can therefore support network-level traffic analysis, including congestion tracing \citep{yang2026traffic}, route choice analysis \citep{liu2023can}, and origin–destination estimation and prediction \citep{zhang2024physics}.

-Network traffic flow modeling and control using the macroscopic fundamental diagram (MFD) has been investigated for about two decades since the concept was introduced \citep{geroliminis2008existence}.
-However, to date, most studies have been conducted purely based on simulations, in which traffic demand, route choice, and driving behavior may differ from real-world conditions.
-A limited number of empirical studies on the MFD have employed multiple data sources, primarily loop detector data, where complete information on individual vehicles is not available.
+Network traffic flow modeling and control based on the macroscopic fundamental diagram (MFD) has been studied for about two decades since its introduction \citep{geroliminis2008existence}.
+However, most existing studies rely primarily on simulations, in which traffic demand, route choice, and driving behavior may deviate from real-world conditions.
+Empirical studies on MFDs are relatively limited and typically rely on aggregated data sources, such as loop detectors, which lack complete information on individual vehicle trajectories.

-The pNEUMA dataset is the first open-source dataset to provide complete trajectories of individual vehicles over an urban network.
-It can be utilized to scrutinize the evolution of traffic states from a network perspective.
-In contrast, our dataset contains trajectories from both an urban network and its connected freeway.
-Hence, beyond characterizing MFDs for individual networks, the availability of synchronized trajectory data from both the urban network and the connected freeway enables the investigation of cross-network interactions.
-In practice, congestion on freeways may spill back into urban arterial, while urban signal control and route choice can significantly influence freeway demand.
+The pNEUMA dataset is the first open-source dataset providing complete trajectories of individual vehicles over an urban network, enabling detailed analysis of traffic state evolution from a network perspective.
+In contrast, our dataset includes trajectories from both an urban network and its connected freeway.
+Beyond characterizing MFDs for individual networks, the availability of synchronized trajectory data across these interconnected components enables the investigation of cross-network interactions.
+In practice, congestion on freeways may spill back into urban arterials, while urban signal control and route choice can significantly influence freeway demand.
 Such interactions are difficult to capture using traditional fixed-location sensors.
-The presented dataset therefore offers a unique opportunity to study coordinated urban–freeway traffic dynamics and to evaluate integrated control strategies under realistic traffic conditions \citep{han2023coordinated}.
+The proposed dataset therefore provides a unique opportunity to study coordinated urban–freeway traffic dynamics and to evaluate integrated control strategies under realistic traffic conditions \citep{han2023coordinated}.